 Cairo, Egypt.
 October 28, 2011.
 Funeral procession for Essam Ali Atta, 23, a petty criminal who was killed by prison guards while serving a two-year term in Cairo's high-security Tora prison.

 Cairo, Egypt.
 January 25, 2013.
-Clashes between young protesters and police near Tahrir Square on the second anniversary of the revolution.
+Clashes between youth protesters and Egyptian police near Tahrir Square on the second anniversary of the January 25th revolution.

 Cairo, Egypt.
 January 16, 2011.
-Sharifa Ibrahim, a nurse at the Sharif Islamic Committee, a community center operated by the Muslim Brotherhood in the Shobra district.
+Sharifa Ibrahim, a nurse at the Sharif Islamic Committee, a community centre operated by the Muslim Brotherhood in the Shobra district of Cairo.

 Cairo, Egypt.
 October 2011.
-A highway overpass in the Zmalek district.
+A highway overpass in the Zmalek district of Cairo.

 Cairo, Egypt.
 November 2011.
 People walk on a street near Tahrir Square.

 Baghdad, Iraq.
 May 1, 2003.
-An American soldier screams at a gathering crowd at the scene of an explosion at an illegal gas station.
+An American soldier screams at a gathering crowd at the scene of an explosion at an illegal petrol station.

 Golbahar, Afghanistan.
 November 2001.
-Northern Alliance troops arrive in the village of Golbahar to prepare for the final push to Kabul, to retake the Afghan capital from the Taliban.
+Northern Alliance reinforcements arrive in the village of Golbahar north of Kabul to prepare for the final push to Kabul to retake the Afghan capital from the Taliban.

 Qalat, Zabul Province, Afghanistan.
-An Afghan soldier kneels next to an Afghan translator working with the US Army, who was killed after the vehicle in which he was travelling overturned during a night patrol.
+An Afghan soldier kneels next to an Afghan translator working with the US Army, killed after the vehicle in which he was travelling overturned during a night patrol in Zabul Province.